VictorNov/n8n-ci-cd/README.md

 If you encounter issues not covered here:

 1. Check the [development.md](development.md) file for more detailed information
-2. Review GitHub Issues for similar problems
-3. Check n8n Community forums for n8n-specific questions
-4. Check the GitHub Action logs for detailed error information
+2. Check the GitHub Action logs for detailed error information

 ---